griffin-lora/WiiCraft/README.md

 #### Building

- - Run make in the repository root
+ - Run make in the repository

 #### Screenshots